There are many frameworks: funnels, journeys, flywheels, cadences, playbooks… How do we make sense of it all?

 Consideration Stage

 The consideration stage is the second stage of the purchase path, where a potential customer considers multiple options and evaluates the pros and cons of each product or service.
-At this stage, customers are looking for more information about the product or service, and marketers need to provide them with relevant content, such as product features, benefits, and reviews.
+At this stage, customers are looking for more information about the product or service, and marketers need to provide them with relevant content, such as product features, benefits, and reviews, informed by ongoing competitor content analysis.
 The consideration stage is critical in building trust and credibility with the customer.

 Decision or Purchase Stage

 The decision or purchase stage is the final stage of the purchase path, where a potential customer makes a purchase decision.
 At this stage, customers are looking for a clear call to action, and marketers must provide them with a seamless and convenient purchasing process.
-Review sites, customer testimonials, and social proof can also play a crucial role in influencing the purchase decision.
+Review sites, customer testimonials, and social proof can also play a crucial role in influencing the purchase decision and in strengthening long-term brand loyalty strategies.

 Final Thoughts on the Customer Journey